The MGA With An Attitude

 Out of NW Arizona, through SW Nevada, into California, and through Death Valley National Park, just seemed like a natural thing to do with the MG.
 The theater is in the town of Death Valley, which still has some business but is otherwise likely more than half deserted.
 We passed "Elevation Seal Level" twice, first going down, and then going back up.
 Crawling up out of the valley involved some 9% grades, occasionally requiring 2nd gear while towing the trailer.

-I hope this was only a coincidence, but this is the time the car chose to burn an exhaust valve.
-This burns me as well, because I have been concerned ever since we installed the rebuilt head a year ago.
-The shop building the head installed stainless steel exhaust valves after I had requested Stellite coated exhaust valves.
-Now one year and 37,000 miles later we are about to see the consequences. #3 exhaust valve was petty bad, not helping power much, so I disconnected #3 plug wire to prevent burning the valve seat.
+I hope this was only a coincidence, but this is the time the engine chose to lose a lot of power, and it was notably poppingout the exhaust.
+Bummer.
+We just installed the rebuilt head a year ago. #3 cylinder was petty bad, not helping power much, so I disconnected #3 plug wire to prevent burning the valve seat (or whatever).
 Interesting exercise running through hills in the mountains with only three cylinders.
 We cruised on another 200 miles into Santa Barbara, CA.

 Monday, April 24, 2017: